pymaxion/geographiclib-go/README.md

 ## Testing
 < TODO >

-# Geodesics on an Ellipsoid
+# Geodesics on an ellipsoid
 ## Introduction
 Consider a ellipsoid of revolution with equatorial radius $a$, polar semi-axis $b$, and flattening $f=\frac{a−b}{a}$.
 Points on the surface of the ellipsoid are characterized by their latitude $\varphi$ and longitude $\lambda$.
 (Note that latitude here means the *geographical latitude*, the angle between the normal to the ellipsoid and the equatorial plane).